Axiom Collection

-Axiom Collection series of albums are compilations from the Axiom record label released between 1991 and 1996.
+The Axiom Collection is a series of compilation albums from the Axiom record label released between 1991 and 1996.

 The first collection, Illuminations, collects one track from each of the label's first ten albums.
 The second collection, Manifestation, contains mainly non-album mixes and edits.

 Subsequent collections were released to highlight specific music forms, and in the main contained new material.